changhao-shi/RGCR/README.md

 2. Second, download 2 folders (demoDATA and demoEPest) and 1 .R file (demo.r) into the same directory.
 (No need to run demoEPest.r)
 3. Then, you can just run demo.r to see what will happen (remember to set the running path to the dirctory demo.r lies).
 Have fun!

 I will continue to maintain this project.
-Looking forward to your suggestions!
+Looking forward to your suggestions.